User Fees for FY 2024

 All establishments must pay the establishment registration fee.
-There are no waivers or reductions for small establishments, businesses, or groups.
+There are no waivers or reductions for small establishments, businesses, or groups in FY 2024.

 |Application Type||Standard Fee||Small Business Fee†|